What study is right for you?

 This is a Phase 2/3 multi-center, multi-drug clinical trial to evaluate the safety and efficacy of investigational products for the treatments of ALS.
 Eligible participants will be randomized to one of multiple regimens (or research drugs).
 Within each arm, each participant will be randomized to either drug or placebo.
 The treatment will last a maximum of 24-weeks with an optional open label extension.
 For each drug, study visits which will occur every 4 weeks either in clinic (seven clinic visits) or phone-based.
 Once a participant has completed a drug, they can be re-randomized back into the study for a different drug.

-Principal Investigators: Timothy Miller, MD, PhD
+Principal Investigator: Timothy Miller, MD, PhD

 Participants: For patients with all forms of ALS, please contact us to see if you meet criteria

-Contact Information:
+Contact

 ALS@wustl.edu